RomanAlexandroff/42-Prague-Smart-Sign/README.md

 This project is a group effort of various 42 students with support from the 42 Prague Bocal team.
 Here they are:
 - raleksan, 42 Prague — firmware and electronic hardware developer.
 Made the idea reality,
 - gsura, 42 Prague — idea starter and motivation supporter.
 Pitched the idea to Bocal so well they ended up asking for two devices,
-- cgray, 42 Prague — hardware development and 3D printing.
-Created beautiful and functional incasement for the electronics,
+- cgray, 42 Prague — hardware development.
+Modeled beautiful and functional inner frame for the electronics,
+- phelebra, 42 Prague — 3D printing.
+Turned 3D model into high-quality pieces of hardware.
 - arosado-, 42 Lisboa — 42 API expert.
 Tought how to get the data from the 42 servers,
 - jrathelo, 42 Nice — memory wizard.
 Helped resolve the microcontroller's RAM overflow.